2023-24 Movie Nights

-Fill the Void was written and directed by Rama Burshtein and it won several Ophir awards.
+Fill the Void, a 2012 film, was written and directed by Rama Burshtein and it won several Ophir awards.
 The film focuses on life among the Haredi Jewish community in Tel Aviv, as an 18-year-old girl is asked to cancel her upcoming marriage to a promising young man and marry her widowed brother-in-law instead.